 Cookieless Tracking, Google Analytics 4, and What It All Means for You

 The ways that websites collect visitor data is changing fast.
-The biggest player in the space, Google, is finally catching up.
+The biggest player in the space, Google, has been slowly implementing changes to catch up.

 To stay compliant with evolving privacy regulations and to keep drawing reliable insights from your website’s performance (like the ROI of your SEO investments), you need to understand these changes.
 Specifically, you need to understand Consent Mode and its predictive modeling features in Google Analytics 4.